-The full list of Indiana's graduate and alternative route programs can be found here.
+The full list of Colorado's graduate and alternative route programs can be found here.

-Key Findings for Indiana
+Key Findings for Colorado

-- Programs' preparation of elementary teachers is weak. - Neither of the elementary programs reviewed provides basic instruction in how to teach young children to read.
-In the national sample, 23 percent do so. - Neither of the elementary programs reviewed attends to the specific math content elementary teachers need.
-Nationally, just 1 percent of programs provide such content, under the mistaken impression that elementary mathematics does not require specialized coursework.
+- Programs' preparation of elementary teachers is uneven. - The University of Colorado Denver, one of the two elementary programs reviewed, provides basic instruction in how to teach young children to read.
+Nationally, 23 percent of programs provide this instruction.

-- High school teacher preparation is better, though the results are still mixed. - Six of the eight programs reviewed in Indiana ensure both science and social studies teachers possess adequate content knowledge.
-Only 36 percent of programs do so nationally. - While all high school teachers should take a course in the best ways to teach their specific subject, 38 percent of programs in Indiana fail to require such coursework, worse than the national rate of 29 percent. - With all the emphasis on providing teacher candidates with more and better practice, none of the Indiana programs reviewed pay sufficient attention to basic indicators of quality such as the teaching skills of the classroom mentor and providing regular observations and feedback to each candidate (the national average is 6 percent).
-The need to build classroom management skills is also overlooked, with only Indiana University Bloomington's programs (25 percent of programs evaluated, exceeding the national rate of 15 percent) adequately verifying the competency of candidates.
+- Neither of the elementary programs reviewed attends to the specific math content elementary teachers need.
+Nationally, just 1 percent of programs provide such content, under the mistaken impression that elementary mathematics does not require specialized coursework. - Programs either presume subject matter knowledge in science and social studies or discount its importance, as neither of the programs reviewed in Colorado adequately screen elementary candidates for content knowledge in these subjects.
+Eighteen percent do so nationally. - High school teacher preparation is mixed.
+Compared to other states, Colorado is better in some ways and worse in others. - None of the five programs reviewed ensure all science and social studies teachers possess adequate content knowledge.
+Nationally, 36 percent of programs address the need for science and social studies teachers to know multiple subjects through adequate admissions screening or by requiring candidates to complete additional subject area coursework. - Every program reviewed in Colorado requires aspiring high school teachers to take a course in the best ways to teach their specific subject, which exceeds the national rate of 70 percent. - With all the emphasis on providing teacher candidates with more and better practice, of the eight Colorado programs evaluated only Boettcher Teacher Residency pays sufficient attention to basic indicators of quality such as the teaching skills of the classroom mentor and providing regular observations and feedback to each candidate.
+The national average in this area is 6 percent.
+The need to build classroom management skills is sometimes overlooked, with only 57 percent (better than the national rate of 15 percent) of programs adequately verifying the classroom management skills of candidates.